 One idea I had, based on this result, is to start evolution with one or two circles, allow those to evolve until there are no successful mutations for a while, and then adding an additional random circle (or perhaps have a random circle replicate).

-The image above is a collection of the resulting images from each run of evolution after 100 000 generations, with their d values.
+The image below is a collection of the resulting images from each run of evolution after 100 000 generations, with their d values.
 I also averaged the four images with a given number of circles.
 Again shows that the 128-circle images are slightly better than the 256-circle images, while the 384-circle images are considerable worse.